sbi-airbus/docs/source/going-further/filter-tutorial.rst

    :align: center
    :alt: Original AOI located in Northern Italy

-Original AOI to be used in all examples
+Original AOI to be used in the examples below

 Full scene block example
 ^^^^^^^^^^^^^^^^^^^^^^^^